United States and the United Nations: Role in establishing the UN

 An important American contribution, prior to the formation of the United Nations, was made at the Bretton Woods Conference.
 This conference took place in 1944 and its goal was “to create a new international monetary and trade regime that was stable and predictable.”
 Over subsequent decades, this new system opened world markets and promoted a liberal economy.
 It was implemented through different institutions, such as the World Bank and the International Monetary Fund, which went on to work with the United Nations but remained independent from it.

-The United Nations officially came into existence on October 24, 1945, when the Charter was ratified by the Republic of China, France, the Soviet Union, the United Kingdom, the United States as well as a majority of other signatories.
+On July 28, 1945, the United States Senate (as part of the 79th United States Congress) ratified the United Nations Charter by a vote of 89–2.
+(By comparison, the Senate had voted 49–35 in favor of joining the League of Nations, short of the required two-thirds majority for ratification.)
+The United Nations officially came into existence on October 24, 1945, when all of the Permanent Five (the Republic of China, France, the Soviet Union, the United Kingdom, and the United States) as well as a majority of other signatories had ratified the Charter.

 The United Nations was the first international governmental organization to receive significant support from the United States.
 Its forerunner, the League of Nations, had been championed by Woodrow Wilson after World War I to prevent future conflicts.
 While it was supported by most nations of Europe, it was never ratified by the United States Congress due to the inability to reach a compromise regarding the Lodge Reservations or the Hitchcock Reservations.

 Shortly after the establishment of the United Nations, the United States came into conflict with another member of the Security Council.
 Since the Soviet Union was a permanent member of the United Nations Security Council, it had the power to veto any binding UN resolution.
 In fact, Soviet foreign minister and UN ambassador Vyacheslav Molotov used veto power twice as often as any other permanent member, earning him the title "Mr. Veto".

 Relations between the United States and the Soviet Union (later Russia) within the UN have evolved in step with the larger geopolitical situation between the two powers.
 While the Soviet Union was boycotting the Security Council and China's seat was represented by U.S.-friendly Republic of China (instead of the communist People's Republic of China which would replace the ROC in the UN in 1971), the U.S. and UN jointly condemned the invasion of South Korea by North Korean troops, leading to the UN sanctioned Korean War.
 Later, the U.S. persuaded all permanent members of the Security Council to authorize force against Iraq after it invaded Kuwait in 1991.
 This was a major step toward U.S. and Russian reconciliation after the end of the Cold War.